Nonparametric Variable Screening with Optimal Decision Stumps: Experiments

-In our simulations, Model 1a and Model 1b test the Gaussian linear model setting of Theorem \ref{sis} with and without correlation, respectively.
-Model 2b is an example of the setting of Theorem \ref{theorem lipschitz ii} for general nonparametric models, while Model 2a is a monotone marginal projection to test Theorem \ref{theorem monotone ii}.
+In our simulations, Models 1 tests the correlated Gaussian linear model setting of Theorem \ref{sis}.
+Model 2 modifies the setting of Theorem \ref{sis} by including a relevant variable that is a nonlinear function of another relevant variable so that some marginal projections are nonlinear.
+Models 3 and 4 are examples of the setting of Theorem \ref{theorem lipschitz ii} for general nonparametric models.
+Model 5 considers the shape-constrained setting of Theorem \ref{theorem monotone ii}.
 Though our main results apply to general nonparametric models, we have chosen to focus our experiments on additive models to facilitate comparison with other methods designed for the same setting.